bobheadxi/bobheadxi.github.io/_posts/2018-04-10-stolen-secrets.md

 So began an ambitious British program, of which the character mentioned in the first paragraph of this post was a part of, to teach students - most of which had no prior Japanese experience - to translate decrypted Japanese messages.
 There was two parts of this - one to decrypt written messages, and "eavesdroppers" to interpret radio messages and conduct interrogations closer to the front line in places like Mombasa, Sri Lanka, and Delhi.

-To accomodate the former, a special 6-month course was devised at the SOAS University of London in less than a month.
-This course focused translating long strings of decrypted romaji, ommitting aspects like spoken Japanese.
+To accommodate the former, a special 6-month course was devised at the SOAS University of London in less than a month.
+This course focused translating long strings of decrypted romaji, omitting aspects like spoken Japanese.
 On the side of the course designers was the limited range of words used in the diplomatic transmissions, relatively (compared to the military transmissions) umambiguous volcabulary, talented and devoted students, and a healthy dose of patriotism.

 An example of one of their translation tasks, presented to student Patrick Field at the end of his 6 months of studying: